jolitos/ansible-backup-huawei-switch/README.md

 # Backup Huawei Switches with Ansible

-- Basic script to backup Huawei Switch Config Files.
-This script execute two tasks (create folder and backup a config .cfg file) in one yaml playbook file.
+- Basic script to backup Huawei Switch Config Files from your enviroment.

 ## Execution Requirements